 Bursars will typically be resident in Guernsey and entering Higher Education in a subject that is relevant to Guernsey Electricity.

-Whilst engineering is at the core of our business there are many other professions which may be considered.
-Examples of subjects supported include; Electrical and Electronic Engineering, Mechanical Engineering, Accountancy, and Information Technology.
+Whilst engineering is at the core of our business all other professions will be considered.
+Examples of subjects supported include; Accountancy, Information Technology, Environmental Studies, Project Management, Marketing and Human Resources.

 Whilst there is no guarantee of employment, the Bursary Scheme recognises the significant time and commitment involved in gaining a degree and membership of the relevant professional body.
 Therefore employment may be offered under certain circumstances.